Wang Delin: Political actions

 By this time Wang had about 10,000 men and he was recognized as a general by the "Old Jilin" leader Gen. Li Du at his headquarters at Sanxing in Heilongjiang Province on the lower Sungari River.
 He along with Gen. Ding Chao raised a number of volunteers to supplement their regulars defeated at Harbin the previous year.
 These various forces constituted themselves initially as the Jilin Self-Defence Army, but by the end of April 1932 they were known as the National Salvation Army.

 The Japanese had concentrated northwest of Harbin against General Ma Zhanshan in spring and summer of 1932, which allowed the increase in partisan activity in Jilin and Liaoning provinces.
 This activity culminated in simultaneous attacks on cities throughout the South Manchurian Railway Zone as severe August floods halted Japanese operations based on Harbin, and isolated the troops engaged on them.
 Japanese preparations for invading Rehe province later that year had to be halted by the need to subdue this widespread partisan activity, and with Japanese forces concentrated to the west, the forces of Wang and Feng Zhanhai managed to briefly occupy the capital of Jilin province.

 However things began to go wrong when the NSA became embroiled in disputes with General Li Du's Jilin Self-Defence Army.
 One of Li's subordinates tried to persuade one of Wang Delin's commanders to put his force into the Self-Defence Army.
 Also, NSA troops were killed by the Self-Defence Army for the confiscation of the weapons of a White Russian mine owner.
-Finally, Li,s subordinate was put in a sack and thrown into a river, probably at the instigation of Wang Delin's deputy, Kong Xianrong.
+Finally, Li's subordinate was put in a sack and thrown into a river, probably at the instigation of Wang Delin's deputy, Kong Xianrong.
 This rift forced the abandonment of the city.

 The Japanese followed up with "Anti Bandit" Operations that fall and winter that eventually drove the Volunteer armies to break up into small bands or retreat into the Soviet Union as Wang's force did on January 13, 1933.
 Eventually Wang returned to China via Europe, and continued to support the anti Japanese movement.
-On December 20, 1938 he died in the province of Shandong.
+On December 20, 1938 he died in Shandong.